compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 > with it.
 Then I said, “I'm gonna write my own B-tree
 > layer

+Deassembling and re-building is really in his DNA.
+He had failed episodes of course, but it demonstrates an incredible spirit.

+> Printing was not an option.
+I looked at ways of making my own printer. ... , there was not much electrical interface to it.
+So that didn’t work out well.
+[10]

+To drive the point home, i think we can leave it at this one.

+> And the text editor that I used to write SQLite is one that I wrote myself.
+[10]

+### Why implement from scratch?

 The from scratch spirit is much preferred as it enables the developers to have the freedom they want.
 They can choose what they want or how they implement things.